Christchurch and Canterbury earthquakes

 Browse our Internet Gateway

-Canterbury’s most severe earthquake prior to these occurred on 1 September 1888 about 100km north of Christchurch in the Amuri district.
+Canterbury’s most severe earthquake prior to 2010 occurred on 1 September 1888 about 100km north of Christchurch in the Amuri district.
 It is recorded as a magnitude 7.1 earthquake, but reached magnitude 9 at its epicentre.
 Extensive vertical and horizontal ground movement caused considerable damage to buildings and land.
 The quake badly damaged the spire of the Cathedral as well as buildings throughout Christchurch.